Thornley (band): History

-According to Ian Thornley's October 2006 interview with Tina Peek of Crusher magazine, a second album was scheduled for release in early summer 2007.
-It was expected to be accompanied by a DVD entitled Thornley Live, which was shot across Canada in late 2005 by radio and television arts students from Ryerson University.
-In a November 2007 interview with the Oshawa based CKGE-FM 94.9 FM "The Rock", Ian Thornley confirmed that the new album was then due to be released in early 2009, suggesting the reason for the delay was that "it's a bit of a headache getting a record made these days through the channels of a label ... so many people have to be on board".
-He also identified the likely producer as Nick Raskulinecz.

 For album's support Thornley toured with Three Days Grace, Thousand Foot Krutch, My Darkest Days, Nickelback, Hawksley Workman and many Canadian bands, and opened for Lenny Kravitz.

 On December 12, 2008, Thornley released the first single, "Make Believe", from their second album Tiny Pictures.
 The album itself was released on February 10, 2009.
 It was produced by Nick Raskulinecz (Foo Fighters, Velvet Revolver, Rush).

 For their second album, Ian Thornley recorded all guitars on the record including lead and rhythm guitar as well as bass guitar.
 Daniel Adair, the drummer from the Canadian rock band Nickelback, played drums on the album.
 Chad Kroeger, also of Nickelback, co-wrote a track on the album with Ian Thornley along with Alain Johannes and Natasha Shneider of Eleven, who also co-wrote some of the tracks.

-Thornley performed at Rock on the Range Canada in Winnipeg, Manitoba, on June 27, 2009.

-Thornley also performed at Flemingpaloozza in Peterborough, Ontario, on September 7, 2009, as part of Fleming college's orientation.

-Thornley was also featured at the Paralympics in Vancouver on March 12, 2010.
+Thornley toured extensively, including a performance at the Paralympics in Vancouver on March 12, 2010.

-In 2010, Thornley and Brian Doherty rekindled their friendship which led to the latter filling in for a Thornley show, and then joining the band as they naturally reconnected as musicians.
+In 2010, Thornley and Brian Doherty, a founding member of Big Wreck, rekindled their friendship which led to the latter filling in for a Thornley show, and then joining the band as they naturally reconnected as musicians.

 The band embarked on a Canadian tour titled "An Evening with Thornley and Big Wreck".
 As a result of the tour's success, the band took on the Big Wreck name, and all existing members of Thornley effectively became members of Big Wreck.

-In July 2011, Ian Thornley left 604 records and signed with Anthem/SRO.
-His new manager is Andy Curran.
-A new album by Big Wreck, Albatross, has been recorded and was released on March 6, 2012.
+In July 2011, Ian Thornley signed with Anthem/SRO.
+The first release under Anthem, Albatross, was released on March 6, 2012 and included the number one self-titled single.

+On May 11, 2024, the band reunited for the first time in 13 years to perform a one-night only show at The Danforth Music Hall to celebrate the 20th anniversary of Come Again.
+The album was also released on vinyl for the first time ever on a special limited coloured vinyl.
+The album was also remastered and reissued digitally on streaming services with two previously unreleased songs.